 The National Scholarship Programme (NSP) was a Government-backed financial support scheme for disadvantaged students who started higher education courses in the 2012-13, 2013-14 and 2014-15 academic years.
 Since 2015-16, the NSP is no longer in operation for undergraduate students.

-National Networks for Collaborative Outreach.
-This scheme aims to encourage more young people into higher education.
-It brings together universities and further education colleges into local networks to provide coordinated access to schools and colleges.
-NNCO allocations to institutions and network hubs should not be included in access agreement expenditure.
+The National Networks for Collaborative Outreach (NNCO) scheme, funded by the Government for academic years 2014-15 and 2015-16, aimed to encourage more young people into higher education.
+It brought together universities and further education colleges into local networks to provide coordinated access to schools and colleges.
+NNCO allocations to institutions and network hubs were not countable as access agreement expenditure.

 Spending that may be included in an institution’s access agreement.

 Students who started their studies in academic years 2006-07 through to 2011-12, and who are still studying in later years.

 Activity by universities and colleges that helps to raise awareness, aspirations and attainment among people from disadvantaged backgrounds, e.g. summer schools that give a taste of university life, homework clubs for pupils who may not have anywhere to study at home, or universities forming and sustaining links with employers and communities.